 In November 2005, we entered into a collaboration arrangement with Astellas for the development and commercialization of telavancin.
 In July 2006, Japan was added to the collaboration, thereby giving Astellas worldwide rights to this medicine.

-Under this arrangement, we are responsible for substantially all costs to develop and obtain U.S. regulatory approval for telavancin and Astellas is responsible for substantially all other costs associated with commercialization of telavancin.
-We are entitled to receive royalties from Astellas on global net sales of VIBATIV[®] that, on a percentage basis, range from the high teens to the upper twenties depending on sales volume.
-The U.S. Food and Drug Administration (FDA) has approved VIBATIV[®] for the treatment of complicated skin and skin structure infections (cSSSI) caused by susceptible Grampositive bacteria including both methicillin-resistant (MRSA) and methicillin-susceptible (MSSA) strains of Staphylococcus aureus in adult patients.
-VIBATIV[®] is also approved in Canada for the treatment of cSSSI in adult patients.
-The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of marketing authorization for telavancin for the treatment of adults with nosocomial pneumonia including ventilator-associated pneumonia, known or suspected to be caused by methicillin-resistant Staphylococcus aureus (MRSA).
+Under this arrangement, we are responsible for substantially all costs to develop and obtain U.S. regulatory approval for telavancin and Astellas is responsible for substantially all other costs associated with commercialization of VIBATIV®.
+We are entitled to receive royalties from Astellas on global net sales of VIBATIV® that, on a percentage basis, range from the high teens to the upper twenties depending on sales volume.
+Astellas has the right to terminate this agreement since VIBATIV® was not approved by the U.S. Food and Drug Administration (FDA) before December 31, 2008.
+The FDA has approved VIBATIV® for the treatment of complicated skin and skin structure infections (cSSSI) caused by susceptible Gram-positive bacteria including both methicillin-resistant (MRSA) and methicillin-susceptible (MSSA) strains of Staphylococcus aureus in adult patients.
+VIBATIV® is also approved in Canada for the treatment of cSSSI in adult patients.
+In September 2011, the European Commission granted marketing authorization for VIBATIV® for the treatment of adults with nosocomial pneumonia, including ventilator-associated pneumonia, known or suspected to be caused by methicillin-resistant Staphylococcus aureus (MRSA) when other alternatives are not suitable.

-Through June 30, 2011, we have received \$191.0 million in upfront, milestone and other fees from Astellas.
-We recorded these payments as deferred revenue and are amortizing them ratably over our estimated period of performance (development and commercialization period).
+Through September 30, 2011, we have received \$191.0 million in upfront, milestone and other fees from Astellas.
+We recorded these payments as deferred revenue and are amortizing them ratably over our estimated performance period (development and commercialization period).
 We are eligible to receive up to an additional \$15.0 million in milestone payments.
 We have deemed \$10.0 million of the remaining potential milestone payments to be substantive as we are responsible for substantially all activities to develop and obtain U.S. regulatory approval for telavancin for the treatment of nosocomial pneumonia.
-However, management believes the likelihood of achieving this milestone is low.
-The remaining eligible milestone payment of \$5.0 million is not deemed substantive due to the fact that pursuing regulatory approval of telavancin in the regions of the world outside of the U.S. is predominantly the responsibility of Astellas.
+However, management believes that the likelihood of achieving this milestone is low.
+The remaining potential milestone payment of \$5.0 million is not deemed substantive due to the fact that pursuing regulatory approval of telavancin in the regions of the world outside of the U.S. is predominantly the responsibility of Astellas.